chelseafernandes2000/RealTimeBigDataAnalytics/README.md

 Each record that's been generated through web app will be sent to postgrsql database where the product dataset is already stored.

+Before sending to postgresql database, you can perform more analytics or cleaning using spark.
+Since my data was already clean i ddidnt do any.

 At the end, I used dash to visualize the analysis done such as live count of orders, banner_click and banner_show for each day that updates itself every minute and refreshes every day at midnight.
 Also, a real time scatter plot of the numbers of orders over time along with the product categories.
 And a simple pie-chart of Number of prople using desktop and mobile version for 2019 data.